tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-save-the-japanese-learning-community.md

 It is needless to say that this situation upsets people in the community, but I want to believe that the main reason behind the discord links remaining on Itazura is simply that the site hasn't been updated in a long while.
-Otherwise it would literally mean that the owner wants us to install [malware](https://www.gnu.org/proprietary/) on our computers and become victims of the mass surveillance.
+Otherwise, it would literally mean that the owner wants us to install [malware](https://www.gnu.org/proprietary/) on our computers and become victims of the mass surveillance.